 UNESCO Old Quebec

-Old Quebec has one History, which dates back to the 17th century.
+Old Quebec has one Our history, which dates back to the 17th century.
 That is why UNESCO has declared Old Quebec a World Heritage Site.
 Founded by Samuel de Champlain, a French explorer, it was an important fortress and trading post during the French colonial empire in North America.
 In 1759, the city was conquered by the British, which led to a significant turning point in history.
 To this day, however, you can still feel the flair of savoir-vivre that the French brought to America.
 From history arose a city in which the influences of two colonial powers can still be felt today.
 Take a stroll through the historic streets and let the ambience of both cultures work its magic on you.

 Quebec Old Town Top Attractions